nitrobin/protohx/README.md

 This is partial port of ActionScript3 protoc plugin "protoc-gen-as3" for haxe.
 Currently implemented only basic functionality: read/write messages from/to haxe.io.Bytes.

-haxe 3 and haxe 2.10 compatible.
+haxe 3 compatible.
 Core functionality doesn't depend on third-party libraries.

 ## WARNING
 Project is still in alpha.
 Be careful for production using.